MateusGesualdo/AstroPlanner/README.md

 Notice, however, that "Wednesday" and "Thursday" will be wrongly translated as "Fourth" and "Fifth"

 ## Running the project
-* Clone this repository in your machine
+* Clone this repository into your machine
 * Open your terminal inside the cloned repo and run `npm install` and `npm run start`

 ## API